jdorn/json-editor/README.md

 }
 ```

-The `location` field for each row will be generated using the `city` and `state` fields from its row.
+In this example, the `location` field will be generated using the `city` and `state` fields from each row.

 Custom Template Engines
 ============

-If you need to support mutliple template engines for whatever reason, you can override the global `$.jsoneditor.template` setting on a per-instance basis:
+If you need to support multiple template engines for whatever reason, you can override the global `$.jsoneditor.template` setting on a per-instance basis:

 ```js
 $("#editor_holder").jsoneditor({